-About this report Overview Please let us know what you think Acknowledgements .2 .2 Briefing note one: Introduction .
-5 Briefing note two: What is public involvement in research? .
-6 Briefing note three: .
-8 Briefing note four: Why members of the public get involved in research 12 Briefing note five: How to involve members of the public in research - planning and preparation 13 Briefing note six: Who should I involve and how do I find people to involve?
-18 Briefing note seven: Approaches to public involvement in research 21 Briefing note eight: Ways that people can be involved in the different stages of the research cycle 25 Briefing note nine: What to do when things go wrong 43 Briefing note ten: Where to go for further information 44 References Appendix 49
+About this report

+Overview

+Let us know what you think Acknowledgements .
+2

+Briefing note one: .
+5

+Briefing note two: What is public involvement in research? .
+6

+Briefing note three: .
+8

+Why involve members of the public in research?

+Briefing note four: Why members of the public get involved in research 12

+Briefing note five: How to involve members of the public in research - planning and preparation 13

+Briefing note six: Who should I involve and how do I find people to involve?
+18

+Briefing note seven: Approaches to public involvement in research 21

+Briefing note eight: 25

+Briefing note nine: 43

+Briefing note ten: 44

+References 46

+Appendix 49